scrabbletank/farhome-rules/rulesdoc.md

 - **Range:** 5
 - **Duration:** instant

-Attempt to counter the flow of magic.
-As a reaction make a spellcasting roll vs the targets Intelligence, adding a terrible/superior die for every level this spell is below/above the target spell.
-On success the spell is countered.
+Attempt to counter the flow of magic, stopping a spell before it can be cast.
+As a reaction, make a spellcasting roll against the cast spells spellcasting roll.
+On success the spell is countered and has no effect.

+Add a normal die for every level cast above 3rd.

 ___
 #### Far Sight